-- You travelled at the age of 16 with an orchestra of teenagers as the orchestra manager and made a photo documentary with over 500 slides and sound recordings of them doing gigs in front of ecstatic audiences in the Salone dei Cinquecento in the Palazzo Vecchio in Florence, and rounding off the Redentore Festival in Venice.
+- You travelled at the age of 16 with an orchestra of teenagers as the orchestra manager and made a photo documentary with over 500 slides and sound recordings.
+They played to ecstatic audiences in the Salone dei Cinquecento in the Palazzo Vecchio in Florence, and rounded off the Redentore Festival in Venice.

 - Tell us that you once put in the two fastest laps of the day when racing against a professional go-kart driver — all the while nursing a brutal hangover.

 - You once drove from Edinburgh to Biarritz and back to "run-in" a Mazda MX-5.
 And played Chemical Brothers very loudly as you drove open-topped around the Arc d' Triomphe several times at midnight, after having dined with Samuel Beckett's publisher.

 - That in 1994 you sold a painting for £1800 by a then largely unknown Russian artist to Sir Peter Ustinov after an hour's swapping stories...